 All the four children were very intelligent and pious.
 They studied the Vedas and Shastras under Vitthalpant Vitthalpant was excommunicated since he had resumed his family life even after adopting "Sanyas".

+They travelled to Prayag and ended their life in the River Ganges.
 The orphan children then approached the brahmin community of Paithan to accept them as brahmins after whatever purification rites necessary but the brahmin community refused.

 However, due to their excellent behaviour they were permitted to live in the community on the condition that they will observe celibacy and produce no progeny.

 About this time when Dnyaneshwar was 12 years old, Nivrutinath initiated him into the Nath sect and instructed him to write a commentary on Gita.
 The children moved to Nevase, a village in Nagar district on the banks of Pravara river .

 There Dnyandeo began his commentary on Gita.
 He used to give a discourse on it to a group of seekers, some of them belonging to the Nath sect but many were followers of the path of devotion.

 A local devotee by name Sacchinanandbaba wrote down whatever Dnyandeo said.
-A prominent person among the audience was the saint Namdeo known for the miracle where Vithoba the presiding deity of Pandharpur had eaten the food offering brought by Namdeo when he was a mere boy
+A prominent person among the audience was the saint Namdeo known for the miracle where Vithoba the presiding deity of Pandharpur had eaten the food offering brought by Namdeo when he was a mere boy.